Complete documentation

 Type

-Change the shape of the brush, choosing between Disk, Horizontal line and Vertical line.
-A fourth option, Custom, allows you to define a custom shape in the Indicator field by typing in an expression.
+Change the shape of the brush, choosing between Disk, Square, Horizontal line and Vertical line.
+An additional option, Custom, allows you to define a custom shape in the Indicator field by typing in an expression.
 The brush will draw wherever the expression is positive.
 Expressions can be a function of space ($x$, $y$), the brush coordinates ($xB$, $yB$), time ($t$), any user-defined parameters, any of the unknowns ($u$, $v$, $w$, $q$), the size of the domain ($L$, $L_x$, $L_y$), and the images ($I_S$, $I_T$).

 -